goldstrike77/ansible-role-linux-tomcat/README.md

 ### Apache Tomcat versions

-The following list of supported the tomcatDB releases:
+The following list of supported the tomcat releases:

 * Apache Tomcat 8.0, 8.5

 ## Role variables
 ### Minimal configuration

-In order to get the tomcatDB running, you'll have to define the following properties before executing the role:
+In order to get the tomcat running, you'll have to define the following properties before executing the role:

 * tomcat_version